 The United States Department of Labor defines the following:

 FLSA MINIMUM WAGE

-The federal minimum wage is $7.25 per hour effective July 24, 2009.
+The federal minimum wage in 2023 is $13.00 per hour, $14.00 per hour in 2024, and $15.00 per hour in 2025.
 Many states and municipalities also have minimum wage laws which provide for a higher minimum wage.
 In cases where an employee is subject to both state and federal minimum wage laws, the employee is entitled to the higher minimum wage.
 Click here to view each state’s minimum wage laws.
 For tipped employees, click here.

 Covered non-exempt employees must receive overtime pay for hours worked over 40 in any given workweek (any fixed and regularly recurring period of 168 hours — seven consecutive 24-hour periods) at a rate not less than one and one-half times their regular rate of pay.
 There is no limit on the number of hours employees 16 years or older may work in any workweek.

 Hours worked ordinarily includes all the time during which an employee is required to be on the employer’s premises, on duty, or at a prescribed workplace.

 Employers must make and maintain accurate employee time and pay records.

 Under the Fair Labor Standards Act and several (but not all) state wage laws, an employer may pay an employee “engaged in a tipped occupation” cash wages at a subminimum wage of if they take a “tip credit” using tips received by the employee to make up the difference between this wage and the regular minimum wage.
 This tip credit is only legal if the tip-pool itself is legal, meaning only other tip-generating employees receive payment from the tip pool.